.SLD File Overview

 What is File Extension SLD?

 Autodesk, Inc. developed the SLD file extension, also know as a Styled Layer Descriptor file, for the Autodesk AutoCAD software package.
-User statistics infer that these SLD files are popular with users from China and most frequently found on the Windows 10 platform.
+User statistics infer that these SLD files are popular with users from United States and most frequently found on the Windows 10 platform.
 A vast majority of these users are opting to use Google Chrome as their preferred internet browser.

 Top SLD User Languages